 Cohort Exit The cohort end date will be offset from index event's start date plus 7 days.

 Cohort Eras Entry events will be combined into cohort eras if they are within 180 days of each other.

+The phenotype for 3P MACE can be found at the following link: https://atlas-demo.ohdsi.org/#/cohortdefinition/1783407

 4P MACE